A Garden in My Hands

 Author

 Meera Sriram grew up in India and moved to the U.S. at the turn of the millennium.
-She is the author of several picture books, including A Garden in My Hands and A Gift for Amma, which School Library Journal called an "excellent story for young readers to enhance their understanding of color and an aspect of traditional Indian culture" in a starred review.
+She is the author of several picture books, including A Garden in My Hands and The Spice Box.
+Her books have been selected Best Book of the Year by School Library Journal, Asian Pacific American Librarians Association (APALA), and Bank Street College, and have received starred reviews from Kirkus, School Library Journal, and Publishers Weekly.
+She’s a two-time recipient of the South Asia Book Award.
 An electrical engineer in her past life, she now enjoys writing for children and advocating for early and multicultural literacy.
 Meera loves yoga and chai, and lives with her husband and two children in Berkeley, California.
 View titles by Meera Sriram

 Sandhya Prabhat is an independent animator and illustrator based in the Bay Area, California, who hails from Chennai, India.
 She holds an MFA degree in animation and digital arts from NYU Tisch School of the Arts Asia and a bachelor's degree in literature from Stella Maris College.
 She has illustrated several picture books for independent publishers, including I Am Brown and Today I Am.
 View titles by Sandhya Prabhat